Summary

 - More common in firstborn children

-- The incidence is higher in white populations.
+- The incidence is higher in White populations.
 [2]

 Epidemiological data refers to the US, unless otherwise specified.